nasa/openmct/docs/src/process/cycle.md

   Subset of Pre-release Testing
   which should be performed before shipping at the end of any sprint.
 Time is allocated for a second round of Pre-release Testing if the first round is not passed.
-Acceptance tests collected from issues/PRs
+Smoke tests collected from issues/PRs
 * __Triage.__ Team reviews issues from acceptance testing and uses success criteria to determine whether or not they should block release, then formulates a plan to address these issues before